FusionAuth/fusionauth-site/astro/src/content/blog/fusionauth-mfa-authentication/index.md

 excerpt_separator: "{/* more */}"
 ---

-Multi-factor authentication (MFA) doesn’t have to be complicated.
-In a world of increasingly frequent cyberattacks, relying solely on [passwords is insufficient](https://www.securitymagazine.com/articles/100339-88-of-organizations-use-passwords-as-primary-authentication-method).
-The consequences of inadequate authentication are severe.
-A 2023 report revealed that [47% of businesses that suffered data breaches lacked MFA protection](https://keepnetlabs.com/blog/understanding-mfa-phishing-protection-measures-and-key-statistics).
+Cyberattacks are becoming more frequent, yet [nearly 90%](https://www.securitymagazine.com/articles/100339-88-of-organizations-use-passwords-as-primary-authentication-method) of businesses still rely solely on passwords, which is not enough.
+The consequences are severe—[47% of breached businesses in 2023 lacked MFA protection](https://keepnetlabs.com/blog/understanding-mfa-phishing-protection-measures-and-key-statistics).
+But despite its benefits, MFA is often seen as complicated to implement.

-Yet, integrating MFA doesn’t have to be an arduous task.
+Integrating MFA doesn’t have to be an arduous task.
 Businesses can adopt strong authentication without unnecessary complexity by understanding how MFA works and the common implementation challenges.

 This guide will demystify MFA by exploring how it works, the authentication flow, the difficulties of implementation, and how you can integrate MFA into your application using FusionAuth smoothly.

 ## What is MFA?

 MFA operates on a simple premise: a password alone is not enough.
-To strengthen authentication, an extra step is required to verify identity.
+To strengthen authentication, an extra step is required to verify an identity.
 This is commonly referred to as two-factor authentication (2FA), where a user provides both a password and a second factor (OTP code) before gaining access.

 Multi-factor authentication (MFA) extends this principle.
 Instead of relying on just one additional factor, MFA requires at least two factors to authenticate a user.

-For example, a login process may involve:
+For example, a login process including MFA may involve:

-- Entering a **password**
+- Entering a password.

-- Entering a **one-time code from an authenticator app**
+- Entering a one-time code from an authenticator app.

-- Providing **biometric verification, such as a fingerprint scan**
+- Providing biometric verification, such as a fingerprint scan.

-To understand how MFA works, we must define a factor.
+To understand how MFA works, let's must define a factor.
+A factor in authentication is a distinct piece of information used to verify identity.
+It is categorized as:

-**The Three Authentication Factors in MFA**

 1. **Something You Know** – A secret that only the user should know of.
 Those can be passwords, PINs, or security questions.